aditishukla16/RBAC_TOOL/README.md

 🔐 RBAC Admin Dashboard

-A Role-Based Access Control (RBAC) system built with Next.js to manage users, roles, and permissions in a secure and scalable way.
+A Role-Based Access Control (RBAC) admin dashboard built using Next.js App Router.
+It helps manage users, roles, and permissions in a structured and secure way.

-📌 What is RBAC?
+📖 What is RBAC?

-RBAC decides who can do what in an application.
+RBAC controls who can do what in an application.

 Users are assigned roles

 Roles contain permissions

-Permissions control allowed actions
+Permissions define allowed actions

-This makes access control easy, secure, and organized.
+This makes access control scalable and easy to manage.

 🚀 Features

-User Authentication (JWT)
+JWT-based Authentication

 User Management